acumos/acumos-r-client/docs/onboarding-r-guide.rst

 - Compose a model bundle

-To on-board a model in Acumos you need to create a model bundle.
+To on-board a model on Acumos you need to create a model bundle.
 You can use `compose()` with the functions to expose to create it.
 Below is an example of how create a model bundle based on the IRIS model.

 .. code-block:: bash